Everything moves.

-Cathleen O’Malley (she/her) is a theatre artist and arts manager based in Washington, DC.
+Cathleen O’Malley (she/her) is producer, administrator, and performing artist based in Washington, DC.

 Cathleen trained in Lecoq-based physical theatre at the London International School of Performing Arts (LISPA) and holds an MFA from Naropa University.
-Before becoming a theatre artist, Cathleen studied psychology and women's studies at the University of Pittsburgh, where she explored the social and therapeutic applications of the arts, including group psychodrama, Boal's Theatre of the Oppressed, street theatre, site-specific installation sculpture, and Playback Theatre—an improvised ensemble-based storytelling form.
+Before becoming a theatre artist, Cathleen studied psychology and women's studies at the University of Pittsburgh, where she explored the social and therapeutic applications of the arts, including Boal's Theatre of the Oppressed, street performance, site-specific installation, and Playback Theatre—an improvised ensemble-based storytelling form.
 These early influences are still at the heart of Cathleen's collaborative work.

 Cathleen has co-created original theatre regionally and abroad, including performances in England, Hungary, Denmark, Jordan, Seattle (WA) and across the American Rust Belt.
 Favorite scripted roles include Maria/Itchy in the Midwest Premiere of MR. BURNS - A POST-ELECTRIC PLAY (Cleveland Public Theatre), Claire in BOSTON MARRIAGE (Mamai Theatre), and her original solo work about contemporary motherhood, MILKDRUNK, which premiered Off-Broadway at the 10th annual United Solo Festival in NYC and is now available on the National New Play Network’s New Play Exchange (NPX).